Workshop Theme and Topics of Interest

 - Understanding failures and successes, lessons learned

-Position and vision papers (2 to 4 pages) describe new directions in conducting empirical studies in industry.
-Convincing arguments supported by clear rationale need to be included.
+- Position and vision papers (2 to 4 pages) describe new directions in conducting empirical studies in industry, with convincing arguments supported by clear rationale.

 - Technical papers (6 to 8 pages) present empirical studies conducted in industry highlighting concrete results and the way the studies were designed or conducted to overcome industrial challenges, or on empirical methods that produce actionable results.
 Supplementary material might be made available online.
 Papers may compare advances made against the state-of-the-art.

 - Experience reports (up to 8 pages) describe experience in conducting studies in industry and lessons learned that would be useful to add to the body of knowledge on conducting empirical studies in industry.